Contributors Dropdown icon

 • Scalability and performance issues

-Alternative solution for data storage and management
+Alternative solution for data storage and data management

 A marketing data hub is a more accessible solution that can make data readily available to all marketers in an organization without needing to rely on IT or a BI department.
 Some companies even find that using both a data warehouse for a technical team and a marketing data hub for their marketing team is the ideal setup.